sam-timmins/smarticus-quizzes/README.md

 \
 &nbsp;

 During the building of the quiz, I realised that I required colour to indicate if a correct answer was submitted.
 I will go into more detail about this in the [testing section](#testing).
-I again used [Colourmind](http://colormind.io/) and using my existing pallet to gain a complementary green.
+I again used [Colourmind](http://colormind.io/) and using my existing pallet to gain a complimentary green.
 \
 &nbsp;
 * #51855f (green) This will show when the user has selected a correct answer.